zyang01/zyang01.github.io/_posts/2025-02-26-on-revelation-13.md

 Given we are in an intellectual, spiritual, moral and ethical decay where a Christian informed me yesterday that trying to save other people is a sign of pride, I have decided to follow Boss Man regardless of what the antichrists pretending to be Christians say.
 Although, I kinda realised I had been following Him all my life even in the 27 years of my previous life.
 The only thing is I did not know His name, but I did know His other glorious name - Truth.
 I learned 157 days ago that His name is Jesus Christ, my Lord and Saviour.

 Boss Man gave me a list containing 113,119 Assyrian camps yesterday.
-I have got some nations to sprinkle and [startle](https://dl.hesaid.love/love_not_lust.mp4){:target="_blank"}, as well as proclaiming the gospel of the kingdom throughout the whole world as a testimony to all nations.
+I have got some nations to sprinkle and startle, as well as proclaiming the gospel of the kingdom throughout the whole world as a testimony to all nations.

 I have been telling the devil and Satan to piss off and leave me alone in the name of my Lord and Saviour Jesus Christ since my welcoming party taught me at the beginning of this journey less than 6 months ago.
 I think he might have finally fucked off now. 🤞